 Customer experience data: how to structure CX data in the world of service design

 So we have spent weeks and months collecting all types of customer data.
 By conducting interviews with our customers, doing desktop research, hosting workshops with our team, digging into KPIs, as well as many other approaches.
-Through this process we have generated a large pool of high-quality insights – so large that it has become increasingly fragmented and difficult to find specific knowledge.
+Through this process, we have generated a large pool of high-quality insights – so large that it has become increasingly fragmented and difficult to find specific knowledge.
 So, what do we do now?
 How do we make a start when it comes to data management so that our resources are stored in clear, logical ways that are easy to access when we need them?
-In this article we will explore how to manage the results of our service design efforts in ways that make our customer data more structured, organized and accessible.

 Any of us who have dived into the world of service design.
 As we stand in the midst of ever increasing amounts of customer experience data, outputs and information, rooms where sticky notes cover over the walls, sketches and pages of interviews from our customers, we might easily feel lost amongst the trees and uncertain of where to begin to start organizing all of our data.

 Information overload is an increasingly common experience for many of us.
 In a world filled with data it is easy to find ourselves in a situation where our mind is simply overwhelmed by the amount of information we are required to organize and process.

 The challenges of bringing order to this chaos may seem insurmountable, however the rewards of developing organized ways to manage our data outweigh the effort required to put it into a workable shape.
 With a few relevant tools and processes we can begin to structure our information in ways that improve our ability to make our data accessible, understandable for the wide range of people who may need to use it for analysis, innovation and decision making.